• Skip to main content

 Instructions

-• Heat a frying pan over medium heat until hot and add the olive oil, garlic, and red onions.
+• Heat a frying pan over medium heat until hot and add ¼ cup olive oil, 10 grams garlic, and 70 grams red onion.
 Saute until they're translucent and tender, but not so long that they brown.

 Olive oil in a hot pot.

-• Add the cubed bread and continue to saute until the bread has soaked up all of the oil, and it's gotten nice and crusty around the edges.
+• Add 125 grams crusty bread and continue to saute until the bread has soaked up all of the oil, and it's gotten nice and crusty around the edges.

 Garlic, onions, and bread sautéed in olive oil.

-• Add the diced tomatoes and puree and add about ⅓ cup of water to the bottle or can and pour this in as well.
+• Add 180 grams fresh tomato and 180 grams fresh tomato2 cups tomato puree.
+Add about ⅓ cup of water to the bottle or can the puree came in and pour this in as well.

 Adding tomatoes to sautéed bread.